 - After reversing an outgoing replication, in the left pane, click Incoming Replications.

 - (Optional) In the bottom, to monitor the task progress click the Tasks tab.

 - You can test, fail over, or migrate the reversed workload back in the original source site.
 For more information, see Test Failover a Replication, Failover of a Replication, or Migrate a Replication.

 When any of those tasks completes, the Recovery state column of this replication shows a green Failed-Back state.
 Then, after failing-back a reversed replication you can only perform a reverse task.

 - You can pause the reversed replication and edit the replication configuration.
-You can permanently stop the traffic of this replication, remove the replication and remove all retained replication instances, by clicking .
+You can permanently stop the traffic of this replication and remove it with all retained replication instances by clicking .